25% off + free shipping on your first subscription box! Use code YAY25

 Lice are species-specific.
 They rely on certain body temperatures and conditions to survive.
 This means that dog lice only infest dogs.
 So, your canine friends cannot get lice from humans (head lice) and vice versa.

-Types of lice in dogs
+Types of Lice in Dogs

 There are three species of lice that may infest your pup: